 Making your own wedding dress is a far more challenging task but will provide you with a truly original wedding dress in your own individual style.

 Another option is to hire your wedding dress.
 If you have a limited budget this is a very real alternative.
-Be sure to choose a reputable wedding supplier and a complete fitting together with all the wedding accessories before your wedding day.
+Be sure to choose a reputable wedding supplier and ensure you have a complete fitting with all your wedding accessories before your wedding day.